localstack/docs/README.md

   `![Alternative_Text](file_next_to_post.png)`).

   If you want to resize the image, use the `figure` shortcode.
-- Use relative paths to cross-reference between pages

 PS.: Feel free to add more best practices here (also give us a heads-up in [#sig-docs](https://localstack-cloud.slack.com/archives/C02FZH6UB2A)).